 - Train on softer surfaces: that can absorb the impact rather than hard surfaces.
 A muddy ground, the beach and grass surfaces are much better to train on and easier on the body.

 - Warm-up extremely well and after your training, you stretch properly.
 Many people do not realise the importance of this.
 A lot of injuries can be avoided if you make warmup and stretching a part of your daily workout routine.

 - Strengthen your muscles around your hips, core, and legs.
 This can go a long way in the prevention of injuries.

 There are many ways to treat shin splints.
 Some can be from home like:

 • Icing: Using an ice pack on the affected areas every day for 15-20 minutes, at least 3 times a day can be very beneficial.
 This should be continued for a long period.

 • Rest: Depending on the severity of the pain, you may need to rest for 2-6 weeks.
 This doesn’t mean you need to stop all activity.
 Low impact physical activity should be continued.
 This includes swimming, walking, and stationary cycling.

 • Elevation: Elevating your leg on a pillow can reduce swelling.
-Your leg should be at a level that is higher than your heart.
+Leg should be at a level that is higher than your heart.

-• You can resort to pain killers or anti-inflammatory medicines, but only when advised.
+• Resort to pain killers or anti-inflammatory medicines, but only when advised.